+Mount Atros also has many hiking trails for walking and hiking lovers.
 In the north of the town, the MetaxArt studio hosts painting workshops, which take advantage of the beautiful surroundings.

 Several companies around the bay rent out boats to those wishing to sail out onto the water.
 Alternatively, there are cruise tours based here, which will take you out for a relaxing day on the sea, complete with an onboard refreshment stand.